xmos/sw_usb_audio/doc/sw_intro.rst

 :ref:`usb_audio_threads` shows how the components interact with each other.
 The green circles represent cores with arrows indicating inter-core communications.

-This section will now examine these components in detail.
+This section will now examine these components in further detail.